 The furniture giant is also testing virtual reality (VR) to make its in-store experience immersive.

 ‘With their new AI technology, we will bring home visualization to a different level.
 By letting you scan your home, one room at a time, and turn it into a 3D model in which you can try out the IKEA home product range from any location.’
 Barbara Martin Coppolla, CDO, IKEA Retail in an HBR interview

-2 furniture ecommerce businesses using ikea’s marketing strategies (and how you can do it too)
+2 furniture ecommerce businesses using IKEA’s marketing strategies (and how you can do it too)

-It improved its technology, catered to customer demands, and improved its delivery services.
+Dunelm, a UK-based furniture retailer, focused on its omnichannel retail efforts across 2020.
+The brand sought to upgrade its technology, catered better to customer demands, and improved its delivery services.
 And that’s not all.

-How you can improve your omnichannel efforts
+How to improve omnichannel efforts